-I don’t know about you, but I ate a LOT during the Christmas holidays.
+I don’t know about you, but I’ve eaten a LOT recently.

 So this week, I’ve been researching some of the best ways to stay healthy at work and I’ve come across some brilliant suggestions to aid physical and mental wellbeing, both individually and as part of a team.